 - 6. According to the research done by POG and other disability rights groups in states where similar laws exist, no data has tracked whether such laws have any positive impact whatsoever in how police and other entities interact with people with disabilities. - 7.
 Should this bill become law, police and first responders will expect people with disabilities to have designations on their identifications.
 People with disabilities who choose not to have a designation on their Driver's license or ID cards, will be treated differently. - 8.
+Thinking longer term: Consideration should also be given to the possibility that the State of Maryland may be subject to a federal Executive Order (EO) or other entities claiming to act on behalf of the federal government requiring that the State share with the federal government, data that the State has tracked on certain minority groups, including people with disabilities.
+This would at the very least be a violation of privacy rights, as well as potentially opening the door to future persecution of minority groups. - 9.
 Instead of this legislation, it would be more appropriate to provide additional training for police and other first responders on how to properly interact with the disability community.
-While the bill, as presently worded, does propose training, the specific training requirements are not outlined, and people with disabilities are not required to be part of the training. - 9.
+While the bill, as presently worded, does propose training, the specific training requirements are not outlined, and people with disabilities are not required to be part of the training. - 10.
 Finally this legislation is unnecessary, because the MVA blue card legislation, already passed by the general assembly in 2019, allows for an individual to obtain a blue card from the MVA that they can fill out with their details and give to a police officer or first responder in the event of an interaction, without keeping their information in a database and exposing them to further stigma.
-There also exist alternative forms of identification similar to the blue card, that a person with a disability may buy on their own.
+There also exist alternative forms of identification similar to the blue card that a person with a disability may buy on their own.

-Once again we acknowledge the positive intention of the bill's sponsors, but this is not the solution.
+Once again, we acknowledge the positive intention of the bill's sponsors, but this is not the solution.
 We hope you will consider the potential consequences before passing such a bill into law.

-Therefore People on the Go advises an unfavorable report on HB0707.
+Therefore People on the Go advises an unfavorable report on SB0618.
 Thank you for your time and consideration.